dla-hubs/open-rfc-for-bim/content/rfc/001-rfc-process.md

 ---

-Currently, the initial review process is done by the maintainer alone as the project is still at the very early stage.
+Currently, the initial review process is done by the maintainer alone as the project is still at a very early stage.
 A meaningful review process shall be developed as the platform grows.

 # Modification